f4ntom3l/hello-world/README.md

 My first repository on GitHub

-I love :coffee:, :pizza: and :dancing:.
+I love :coffee: and :pizza:.